 A risk factor is anything that raises your risk of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and excess sun exposure, can be changed.
 Others, like your age or family history, can’t be changed.

 Having a risk factor, or even many risk factors, does not mean that you will get skin cancer.
 Many people with risk factors for skin cancer never get it.
 And some people who do get it may have few or no known risk factors.

 Several risk factors make a person more likely to get basal cell or squamous cell skin cancer.

-Exposure to ultraviolet (UV) rays is thought to be the major risk factor for most skin cancers.
+Exposure to ultraviolet (UV) rays is a major risk factor for most skin cancers.
 Sunlight is the main source of UV rays.
 Tanning beds are another source of UV rays.

-While UV rays make up only a very small portion of the sun’s rays, they are the main cause of the damaging effects of the sun on the skin.
+While UV rays make up a very small portion of the sun’s rays, they are the main cause of the damaging effects of the sun on the skin.
 UV rays damage the DNA (genes) inside skin cells.
-Skin cancers can begin when this damage affects the DNA of genes that control skin cell growth.
+Skin cancers can begin when this damage affects genes that control skin cell growth.

 To learn more about UV exposure and what you can do to protect yourself and your loved ones, see How Do I Protect Myself from Ultraviolet (UV) Rays?

 Anyone can get skin cancer, but people with light-colored skin have a much higher risk than people with naturally darker skin color.
 This is because the skin pigment melanin has a protective effect in people with darker skin.
 White people with fair (light-colored) skin that freckles or burns easily, blue or green eyes, and naturally red or blonde hair are at especially high risk.

 Albinism is an inherited lack of protective skin pigment.
 People with this condition may have pink-white skin and white hair.
 They have a very high risk of getting sunburns and skin cancer, so they need to be extra careful to protect their skin.